radius-project/design-notes/guide/api-design-guidelines.md

 ## Introduction

-These are prescriptive guidelines that Radius contributors MUST follow while designing APIs to ensure that customers have a great experience.
+These are prescriptive guidelines that Radius contributors MUST follow while designing APIs to maintain a great user experience.
 These guidelines help make Radius APIs:
 - Developer friendly via consistent patterns

 Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
 [Open an issue](https://github.com/radius-project/design-notes/issues) to suggest a change or propose a new idea.